 How is cancer diagnosed?

-Certain tests are necessary to determine whether a person has cancer, or if another condition (such as an infection) is imitating the symptoms of cancer.
+Certain tests are needed to determine whether a person has cancer, or if another condition (such as an infection) is imitating the symptoms of cancer.
 Sometimes, it is necessary to repeat testing if the person's condition changes, if a sample collected was not of good quality, or an abnormal test result needs to be confirmed.
-The correct diagnosis is necessary in order to determine treatment.
-In addition to a complete medical history and physical examination, diagnostic procedures for cancer may include one, or more of, the following:
+The correct diagnosis is needed to guide treatment.
+In addition to a complete medical history and physical exam, diagnostic procedures for cancer may include one, or more of, the following:

 Complete blood count (CBC).
 This blood test is a measurement of size, number, and maturity of different blood cells in a specific volume of blood.
 Abnormal cells may indicate cancer.
 Variation in the normal number, size, and maturity of cells may indicate a problem.